Star Gazers: History

 On October 3, 2011, the program's name was changed to Star Gazers.
 The show's new opening sequence featured a new logo and new theme music done in an alternative/progressive/space rock style (like Muse).
 With the name change, the program's format was also changed to include two, and later three, co-hosts who appeared together in each episode.
 A new Web site for the show was launched as well.
 The show still retains the old format of using green screens, and still ends with Horkeimer's closing phrase, "Keep Looking Up."
 For the show's 40th anniversary episode (October 31 – November 6, 2016) Tomita's version of Debussy's Arabesque No. 1 was used once again briefly as the show's theme music.

 For more than four decades, the show's weekly episodes were produced in a five-minute length format.
 One-minute length versions of these episodes were also produced for public television stations which preferred that shorter format.
 Starting with the weekly episodes produced for the month of December 2019, South Florida PBS discontinued production in the five-minute length format in favor of the one-minute length format; the reason given was that the shorter one-minute length episodes would be more appealing for online viewing.

 During the month of December 2019, South Florida PBS introduced evergreen segments, which were produced in addition to the regular weekly episodes.
 The evergreen segment was essentially a new type of episode which differed from the regular weekly episode in more than one way.
 The evergreen segments focused on enduring astronomical phenomena, while the regular weekly episodes focused more on time-sensitive information about current sky events.
 Evergreen segments were generally longer than the one-minute length of the regular weekly episodes, although usually shorter than five minutes.
 Unlike the regular weekly episodes, the evergreen segments were not intended for broadcast during any particular calendar week and could therefore be broadcast at any time due to the fact that their subject matter lacked expiration dates.
 Generally, the format and appearance of the evergreen segments resembled that of the discontinued five-minute format of the regular weekly episodes.

+In September 2020, South Florida PBS started streaming virtual events from the Star Gazers website.
+Virtual events were special live Star Gazers episodes which were much longer (approximately an hour in length) than either the regular weekly episodes or the evergreen segments.
+These special live episodes focused on a single astronomical topic and featured interviews with experts.
+These virtual events used the same opening sequence which had been used with the weekly episodes which had been made in the five-minute format (before it had been discontinued).
+Current and past virtual events were available for viewing on the Star Gazers website.